simonsobs/soconda/docs/docs/install.md

 ### So3g

-This package is currently installed from the wheel, but the conda package is being tested (using boost from conda-forge).

-### TOAST

-This package is currently built from source by default, with dependencies installed through conda.
-When toast-3.0 arrives in the conda-forge toast feedstock, it should be added back to `packages_conda.txt`.
-It should also work to install the python wheel package by commenting out the toast entry in `packages_local.txt` and adding it to `packages_pip.txt`.
+This package has a local conda recipe.
+There is a branch being tested that remove dependences on boost and compile-time linking to spt3g.
+Once that is merged, so3g can migrate upstream to conda-forge.